arniery/thesis/README.md

 hparams.py, main.py, make_metadata.py, make_spect.py, model_vc.py, and model_vc_clean.py : edited scripts for the training of the AutoVC voice conversion model using an Apple Silicon (M2) CPU and the IndicTTS mono Hindi dataset (which contains 13 hours of spoken Hindi English data from 2 speakers, a male speaker and a female speaker).
 --> license-indictts.pdf : license for the IndicTTS dataset from IIT Madras.

-inference2.ipynb : includes the pipeline with Tacotron2 as the acoustic model, our custom-trained with IndicTTS AutoVC model, and the pretrained HiFi-GAN inference.
+inference2.ipynb : includes the pipeline with Tacotron2 as the acoustic model, our custom-trained with IndicTTS AutoVC model, and the custom-trained HiFi-GAN inference.
+The custom HiFi-GAN training can be replaced with the pretrained version if desired, and this was the first way that this was tried.

-inference3.ipynb : includes custom HiFi-GAN training, config modification to match AutoVC's config, and debugging scripts as well as the full "experiment 1" pipeline.
+inference3.ipynb : includes gTTS-generated source data, custom HiFi-GAN training, config modification to match AutoVC's config, and debugging scripts as well as the full "experiment 1" pipeline.
 To skip the .npy file load, scroll 2/3rds-3/4ths of the way down the file to view the rest.

 miniexperiment.ipynb : contains the pipeline which utilises gTTS to produce its 3 source data files (neutral/American accented English), a pretrained AutoVC model by Nicola Landro, and the corresponding WaveNet vocoder to produce a listenable result for comparison with the expected result from a custom-trained AutoVC model.